hquin20/SYE/task_list.md

+## March 14

+1. Put rug marks on faceted graph (and on the coloured one too).

+2. Clean up graphs and make them look "nice".

+3. Go back to the other data set and pick another question to answer (some ideas: male/female director, awards, budget and gross income).

 ## March 7

 1. Make sum variable on grid and filter to keep only rows where sum is 1.
 Then augment().